UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Note on compromises / limitations of schema.org

-One crucial *MetaData Entity* is a research project.
+One crucial *Context Entity* is a research project.
 Schema.org has no class for a project, although it does have a [funder] property.
 DataCrate maps the key [Project] to [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.

 Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [frapo:Equipment] class.

-A [Dataset] has no contactPoint property, unlike [DCAT], so The *DataCrate JSON-LD Context* maps the key [contact] to schema:accountablePerson; the concept is similar to "Corresponding Author" in academic publishing.
+A [Dataset] has no contactPoint property, unlike [DCAT], so following the example set by Google in their guidelines for dataset markup, the recommendation is to have an [Organization] referenced by a [creator] property and to add a [contactPoint] property to the organization.

 # Structure / DataCrate by example